louisfanhz/Deep-Learning/README.md

 # Deep-Learning

-This repo contains implementation of various deep learning tasks like image classification and natural language processing. citation can be found within the notebook.
+This repo contains implementation of various deep learning tasks like image classification and natural language processing.
+Citation can be found within the notebook.